Drew Smyly: 2012

 Heading into the 2012 season, MLB.com ranked Smyly the 82nd-best prospect in baseball, while Baseball America ranked him the third-best prospect in the Tigers organization, behind Jacob Turner and Nick Castellanos.
 The Tigers invited Smyly to spring training in 2012, allowing him to compete for a spot in the Tigers starting rotation.
 Smyly won the competition, beginning the 2012 season in the starting rotation of the Detroit Tigers, though he made one start with the Toledo Mud Hens of the Class-AAA International League on April 7 prior to being called up for his MLB debut on April 12.
 On June 14, he was placed on the disabled list (retroactive to June 11) due to a blister on his left hand.
-Following the Tigers trade deadline acquisition of starter Aníbal Sánchez from the Miami Marlins, Smyly spent much of August and September coming out of the Tigers bullpen.
+Following the Tigers' trade deadline acquisition of starter Aníbal Sánchez from the Miami Marlins, Smyly spent much of August and September coming out of the Tigers' bullpen.

-On the season, he pitched 99 1/3 innings, compiling a 4–3 record with 94 strikeouts, 33 walks, and a 3.99 ERA.
+On the season, Smyly pitched 99 1/3 innings, compiling a 4–3 record with 94 strikeouts, 33 walks, and a 3.99 ERA.
 He was named to the Tigers postseason roster.

 Smyly was the winning pitcher in Game 1 of the 2012 ALCS against the New York Yankees, pitching the final two innings of the Tigers’ extra-innings win.

 2013

-Smyly competed with Rick Porcello in spring training for the fifth spot in the Tigers 2013 starting rotation.
+Smyly competed with Rick Porcello in spring training for the fifth spot in the Tigers' 2013 starting rotation.
 On March 26, it was announced that Porcello had won the No. 5 starter job, and that Smyly would start the season in the Tiger bullpen.
 On April 5, Smyly got his first career save after pitching four perfect innings of relief in an 8–3 win over the Yankees.
-In his first full season as a reliever, Smyly posted a 6–0 record with 2 saves in 63 games with a 2.37 ERA.
+In his first full season as a reliever, Smyly posted a 6–0 record with two saves in 63 games with a 2.37 ERA.
 He led all Tigers relievers and all AL lefty relievers in innings pitched (76) and strikeouts (81).

 2014

-With the departure of Tigers starter Doug Fister via trade, he was named the No. 5 starter in the Tigers rotation for the 2014 season.
+With the departure of Tigers starter Doug Fister via trade, Smyly was named the No. 5 starter in the Tigers rotation for the 2014 season.
 Because of off days, he pitched six innings out of the bullpen before making his season debut as a starter on April 18.
-He pitched seven shutout innings to earn the win in a May 3 game against the Kansas City Royals.
+Smyly pitched seven shutout innings to earn the win in a May 3 game against the Kansas City Royals.
 This marked his first win as a starter since July 6, 2012, which also came against Kansas City.
 On July 25, in a game against the Los Angeles Angels of Anaheim, Smyly matched his season high in strikeouts (8) after just three innings, and finished the game with a career-high 11 strikeouts in 5 2/3 innings.